pjmtdw/pjmtdw.github.io/src/content/blog/migrating-to-astro.md

 ### [Astro](https://github.com/withastro/astro)

-There were quite a few positive comments on Reddit about Astro.
-It uses its own file type called `.astro`, but with TreeSitter and LSP support, editing in NeoVim is quite comfortable.
-The syntax is similar to Vue, which combines JavaScript and HTML in a single file.
-It is versatile and has lots of plugins.
+Astro has lots of plugins and very versatile.
+It uses its own file type called `.astro`, which combines JavaScript and HTML in a single file.
+With Treesitter and LSP support, editing it in NeoVim is quite comfortable.

 ## Setting up Astro